People in low income households

 Not included in the data

 Percentages based on fewer than 100 responses are not shown.
-This is to protect people’s confidentiality.
+This is to protect people’s confidentiality and because the numbers involved are too small to make reliable generalisations.

 The ethnic groups used in the data

-The data uses the ethnic categories from the 2011 Census.
+The data uses the list of ethnic groups from the 2011 Census.

-Data is aggregated for each of the Black, Mixed and Other ethnic groups, which means estimates are shown for these groups as a whole.
-Data is shown separately for White British and all other White people (‘White Other’ ethnic group).
+Data is aggregated for each of the black, mixed and other ethnic groups, which means estimates are shown for these groups as a whole.
+Data is shown separately for white British and all other white people (‘white other’ ethnic group), and for the 5 Asian ethnic groups.

 Some households contain people from different ethnic backgrounds.
 The ethnicity assigned to the household is that of the head of the household (usually the person with the highest income).
 The data does not account for people of different ethnic backgrounds who live in the same household.